-Start with python | Installation On Windows and Linux.
+Start with Python | Installation On Windows and Linux.

 The first step is to install and set up a programming environment.
 In this tutorial, you will learn how to set up the environment on Windows and Linux operating systems.
-On Windows, the whole process is GUI-based while on Linux there is a command-line interface.
+On Windows, the whole process is GUI-based, while on Linux, there is a command-line interface.

-How to Install and use Python on Windows?
+How to Install and Use Python on Windows?

 Installation of python on Windows

-Start python installation on Windows.
+Start Python installation on Windows.

-You need to download the python installer first and save it.
-After double click on the installer, you will see the screen on right.
-It has two options one is installed now and another is for customized installation.
-The first option is for the default installation option and installation path.
-While if you use another option you can customize packages and the installation path.
-But for simplicity, we will click on the Install now option.
+You need to download the Python installer first and save it.
+After double click on the installer, you will see the above screen.
+It has two options one is installed now, and another is for customized installation.

-Python Installation on Windows success.
+Python Installation on Windows Success.

 Python console

-Adding two numbers example – Type 3 +5 after >>> and enter you will see the output 8.
-Here 3 and 5 are the operands and + is an operator.
+Adding two numbers example – Type 3 +5 after >>> and enter, you will see the output 8.
+Here 3 and 5 are the operands, and + is an operator.

 Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:43:08) [MSC v.1926 32 bit (Intel)] on win32